95tuanle/english-learning-system/README.md

 learn random new words, and add words to words list.
 (Admin username: admin, password: admin || Learner username: tuanle, password: tuanle).
 There are security functions in every files of this web application to deny any unauthorized access.
 There are functions for checking the duplicate username and email and checking users' input.
+In addition to assignment 3, learning new words sequentially function has been added to the application.
+In order to switch between the two modes, learners/users have to finish the quiz before switching, without finished, the application will force them learn the word all over again.
+Furthermore, the application is able to record sessions of learning, and those records will be save every time they finished a word.
+Learners can view their owned records, while admins can view everyone's records.

 Technology stack:
-AWS EC2 hosting PHP running Docker container for the front end.
+AWS EC2 hosting PHP running on Docker container for the front end.
 AWS RDS using MySQL for the database.

 How to use: